citp/privacy-policy-historical/p/po/pop/populiweb.com.md

 #####  2.4 Communications from Customers

-You may also at any time via your Account provide your mobile phone number and opt-in to receive SMS messages, including emergency notifications and campus alerts, from the Customer where you are employed, engaged or enrolled.
+You may also at any time via your Account provide your mobile phone number and opt-in to receive text messages, including emergency notifications and campus alerts, from the Customer where you are employed, engaged or enrolled.
 You can opt-out of this service at any time via your Account.

 ####  Section 3: General